NYULibraries/gather_content-api/README.md

 ### Radio choices with an "other" option

-If you set option_other to true, the last option needs to have a value if you set it to true.
+Use other_option to define a user definable "other" option.
+If the option is selected, you need to supply a value

 ```ruby
 choice_radio do